erenyenigul/ism/README.md

 To install ISM, directly download `IOS Stack Machine.shortcut` which is located in this repository.
 Shortcuts app may require you to change some settings.
 After adding IOS Stack Machine to your Shortcuts, you are good to go!

+Also, I heard that .shortcut files sometimes cause issues.
+So, you can also download the shortcut from [here](https://www.icloud.com/shortcuts/5e1d3ec5e1c6490d886556400ec01b3a).

 ## Quick Start: Hello World

 After installing ISM to your device, go ahead and open Notes app and create a new note.
 The name of your note should end with `.ism`, so that ISM can see your code.
 That's why after naming your note, append `.ism`to the end of title.